 }

 You think this is not really used much and you don’t care?
-Hah!
-I worked with code base where this was a guidelined way to process errors!
+Ha!
+I worked with a codebase where this was the prescribed way to handle errors!
 What a great time it was writing 9 level recursive closures in C++…

 What to choose?

 There is no correct or incorrect answer here.
-But I’ll try to give some points on what I think:
+But I’ll try to share some points on what I think:

 • Provide enough context to the calling side to make correct decisions how to handle error